dengking/programming-language/docs/C++/Language-reference/Classes/TODO-Implementation/Subtyping-polymorphism/wikipedia-Virtual-method-table/index.md

 > NOTE:
 >
-> 1、"This depends on the actual class of the object, not the class of the reference to it (`Cat`). " 如何获知"the actual class of the object"
+> 一、"This depends on the actual class of the object, not the class of the reference to it (`Cat`). " 如何获知"the actual class of the object"
+>
+> 通过pointer adjustment，参见:
+>
+> a、wikipedia [Thunk](https://en.wikipedia.org/wiki/Thunk) # Applications # Object-oriented programming

 ## Implementation